hknutzen/Netspoc/technical.markdown

 Netspoc checks for proper border definitions during area set up.

-Areas may be defined by the user as anchor areas, that is, without border definitions, but an anchor network and the attribute `auto_border` instead.
-For these areas, depth first search starts at the zone containing the anchor network and stops at interfaces that are borders to other areas.
-References of these interfaces are stored in the anchor area object as borders.
+Areas may be defined by the user as anchor areas, that is, without border definitions, but an anchor network instead.
+This is used to define an area containing the whole topology.
+Depth first search starting at the zone of the anchor network is used to collect all networks and managed routers.

 ### Finding subset relations